Pratikshya-Regmi/Pratikshya-Regmi.github.io/volunteer.md

+---

-# 🌟 Outreach & STEM Engagement
+title: 🌟 Outreach & STEM Engagement

+---

 Giving back to the community through **STEM education, youth engagement, and volunteering** has been a meaningful part of my academic journey.
 Whether mentoring future scientists, showcasing interactive technologies, or judging creative science fair projects, each experience has inspired me just as much as I hope to inspire others.